6.7.11

 JULIE: That’s terrific.
 What do you think of the outfits?

 So as someone who’s twice her age looking at this remarkable talent I actually slightly prefer it when she dresses down a bit.
 But that’s purely because I see this exceptional human being.
-I think her outfits are great when they are those beautiful kind of science fiction moulded plastics - they’re my favourite, I love them.
+I think her outfits are great when they are those beautiful kind of science fiction moulded plastics.
+They’re my favourite, I love them

 JULIE: Not so much the meat?

-TOYAH: No, I didn’t get the meat one (above) at all to be honest but I don’t think anyone did in England! (they both laugh)
+TOYAH: No, I didn’t get the meat one at all to be honest but I don’t think anyone did in England! (they both laugh)

-JULIE: She is certainly huge over here, she is that huge in England right now?
+JULIE: She is certainly huge over here.
+Is she that huge in England right now?

 TOYAH: Massive!
 Everyone talks about Lady Gaga every day!